vihsir101/floppy-bird/README.md

 #### Scoreboard

-Adds points to the scoreboard everytime you go through a pipe throughout the game
+Adds points to the scoreboard everytime you go through a pipe throughout the game.

 #### Score Manager

-Handles the scoring and best score calculating logic
+Handles the scoring and best score calculating logic.

 #### Scorer

-Calls the scoring function from score manager when the player passes through a pipe
+Calls the scoring function from the score manager when the player passes through a pipe, adding 10 points.

 #### X button

 Closes the game when you press the Exit Button

-#### Future Enhancements
+## Future Enhancements
 Some features we would like to add:
 * You can sign in and out
 * You can move 3 dimensionally
 * Max score can be retained across different machines for a user
 * A shop system where you can collect coins throughout the game and use them in the shop for different power ups, levels, and player skins.

+## Some Problems We Encountered
+* We decided that the pipes and ground should move while the player is only moving in a y direction, but making the ground move was hard.
+We decided that the ground will move at the same speed of the pipe and teleport back to the start once you reach the end of the ground.
+You can still see the flash from the teleportation
+* When making the player, we had several models but they looked weird because the eyes were weird.
+So we removed the eyes and found the model that looked the best
+* The powerups were a major challenge since we had errors in the generation, activation, and the deactivation but we got it eventually. :)

 ## Game Link:
 https://play.unity.com/mg/other/floppy-bird-1
+Hope you enjoy!!! :P